 Day 11 – Kondoa Rock-Art Sites – Today’s sojourn takes us along the Rift Valley escarpment with a stop to explore the intriguing and enigmatic Kondoa Rock-Art, a UNESCO World Heritage site, one of the most impressive collections of rock art on the African continent, some dating back around 7000 years.
 A side excursion brings us to the remote village of Itololo where we have lunch with the Passionist Community.
-In the afternoon we continue onto Dodoma where we overnight at the Passionist monastery.
+In the afternoon we will continue onto Dodoma where we overnight at the Passionist monastery.

 Day 12 – Dodoma – Located in the heartland of Tanzania, Dodoma is the nation’s official political capital.
 Over 60 years ago, Passionists from Italy came as missionaries and began a commercial wine industry, planting vines around the monastery where we will reside.
 In the morning, soak up the tranquility of the vineyards and orchards before we head out on a tour of the city and visit the nearby Wagogo tribe village.
-Overnight at the Passionist monastery in Dodoma.
+We will overnight at the Passionist monastery in Dodoma.

 Day 14 – Drive from Dodoma to Dar es Salaam – The drive from Dodoma to Dar es Salaam takes us through the futile farmlands of central Tanzania – mangoes, pineapple, papaya, oranges, and bananas.
 Lunch is with the Passionist community in Morogoro.
 It’s an all-day trip crossing the Great Rift Valley, but we’ll arrive to a friendly welcome at the Passionist guesthouse in Dar es Salaam, which is within walking distance of the Indian Ocean.